lighthousedev/lighter/readme.md

 Command Line Interface to React.

-## Customizing your CLI
+## Motivation

-Created in order to automate the creation of React Styled Components.
+created in order to facilitate and automate the development in React and React Native.

 # License